Skip to content

 1959 | United States | 141 min | More...

-My favorite movie stars John Wayne as a Texas sheriff struggling to hold a powerful land baron’s no-good brother for murder.
-The land baron has an endless army of cutthroat mercenaries.
-Wayne has a drunken deputy played by Dean Martin, a crippled curmudgeon played by Walter Brennan, a young gunslinger played by Ricky Nelson, and a showgirl played by Angie Dickinson.
+My favorite movie stars John Wayne as John T. Chance, a Texas sheriff struggling to hold powerful land baron Nathan Burdett’s no-good brother Joe for murder.
+Nathan has an army of cutthroat mercenaries.
+Wayne has Dude, a drunken deputy played by Dean Martin, Stumpy, a crippled curmudgeon played by Walter Brennan, Colorado, a young gunslinger played by Ricky Nelson, and Feather, a showgirl played by Angie Dickinson.

 The first ten minutes establish the premise with minimal dialogue.
 From there, the story unfolds at a languid pace.
-Much of the film sees the cast sitting or standing around indoors, talking or reacting to one another.
+Instead of shootouts and chases, much of the film sees the cast sitting or standing around indoors, talking or reacting to one another as the land baron tightens his grip.
+There’s even musical number featuring a duet between Colorado and Dude.

 And here, dear reader, I falter.
-I’m not sure why the film works so well.
+I can’t explain why the film works so well.
 I can point to Wayne and Martin’s charisma, but the film speaks to something deeper.
-A good chunk revolves around Wayne rehabilitating Martin.
-Wayne doesn’t coddle him, but it’s not “tough love” either.
-Wayne believes Martin will pull through.
-For Martin, Wayne’s faith proves stronger than any addiction.
+A good chunk revolves around Chance rehabilitating Dude.
+Chance doesn’t coddle him, but it’s not “tough love” either.
+Chance believes Dude will pull through.
+For Dude, Chance’s faith proves stronger than any addiction.

 It’s a wonderful male fantasy, and for two hours and change, I believe it.
 Every time.
-Wayne represents the strong, honest, capable, professional man I strive to be.
-Martin embodies the flawed, vulnerable man I feel I am.
-Wayne’s faith in Martin is Wayne’s faith in me.
+Chance represents the strong, honest, capable, professional man I strive to be.
+Dude embodies the flawed, vulnerable man I feel I am.
+Chance’s faith in Dude is Chance’s faith in me.
 Every viewing of Rio Bravo delivers a low-key cathartic experience.
 It’s not a heavy film—comic relief book-ends the most powerful scenes—but it punches above its weight.

 And about the comic relief.
-Much of it comes via Brennan, but repeat viewings have lent a comedic shade to many of Wayne’s lines.
-Like Billy Wilder’s best films, Rio Bravo uses comedy as a subtle distraction.
-When Wayne says, “Sorry don’t get it done Dude,” I smirk at the delivery but the message resonates.
+Much of it comes via Stumpy, but repeat viewings have lent a comedic shade to many of Chance’s lines, which doesn’t diminish their impact.
+When he says, “Sorry don’t get it done, Dude,” I smirk at the delivery but the message resonates.